 Here’s the original, and it shows no white correction paint, so it must have been an easy job for Ira.
 I note with interest how he widened the A to help bring the two lines closer in width, but to compensate, he spaced the feet of the A closer to the letters on either side.
 Schnapp’s classical training in letterform design served him well for this assignment.
 But, if you’ve been following this study so far, you probably know there’s trouble ahead!

 Yikes, it’s another 1966 design disaster!
 Schnapp’s previous logo is still there, but surrounded by a screaming jumble of cover lettering and a new feature title, all by Schnapp too.
 At least 40 percent of this cover is taken up by the logos, lettering and trade dress, and the dark olive background color makes it look even worse.
 I don’t know who was responsible for this design trend at DC, but whoever it was had the design equivalent of a musical tin ear.
 Ira did what he could, but there wasn’t much he could do to make this work.
-And with overwritten covers like this, I bet the man was glad he had a staff job to do it all, instead of being paid by the cover as a freelancer!
+And with overwritten covers like this, I bet the man was glad he had a staff job to do it all.

 Issue 118 in 1969 brought a new look and new main logo by Gaspar Saladino, Ira’s primary replacement as DC logo guy.
 Gaspar also did all the cover lettering except 3 GIRLS, etc., that being the Schnapp logo from before.
 Gaspar’s stylish lettering was a breath of fresh air on this and many DC titles at the time.
 The logo is nothing special, squarish block letters in a box, but even there Gaspar added interest with tight spacing and attractive shapes.